Written by Editorial Team

 A step back.
 Let us first understand what stem cells are.
-Stem cells are the building blocks of life, having two distinct characteristics that give it life-saving super powers:
+Stem cells are the building blocks of life, having two distinct characteristics that give them life-saving superpowers:

-It is interesting to note that umbilical cord is not the only source of stem cells.
+It is interesting to note that the umbilical cord is not the only source of stem cells.
 Stem cells are seen all over our body, and are specifically concentrated in the bone marrow.
-However, extraction of stem cells from bone marrow is a painful, cumbersome and costly process.
-And the stem cells found in rest of the body are not rich enough to be used in medical therapies.
-This is where umbilical cord steps in:
+However, the extraction of stem cells from bone marrow is a painful, cumbersome, and costly process.
+And the stem cells found in the rest of the body are not rich enough to be used in medical therapies.
+This is where the umbilical cord steps in:

-Stem cell banking, hence, involves collection of blood left in the umbilical cord of your child during child birth and preserving it for future medical use.
+Stem cell banking, hence, involves the collection of blood left in the umbilical cord of your child during childbirth and preserving it for future medical use.

 There are many reputed companies providing stem cell banking in India.
 Some of the popular ones are:

-You should chose a stem cell bank that is highly reputed and touts of superior technological advancements.
-Most of them will arrange a “site visit” where you can visit the storage bank and see for yourself the quality measures followed.
-You should also look for facilities that can withstand natural calamities like earth quakes and pick a company that has storage banks in areas less prone to floods and cyclones.
+You should choose a stem cell bank that is highly reputed and touts superior technological advancements.
+Most of them will arrange a “site visit”.
+You can visit the storage bank and see for yourself the quality measures followed.
+You should also look for facilities that can withstand natural calamities.
+Pick a company that has storage banks in areas less prone to earthquakes, floods, and cyclones.
 Some of these companies offer “dual site” storage – meaning the stem cells are split and stored in two different cities, to avoid any risk involved in one site being destroyed.